 Lingual braces reviews

 There are plenty of reviews of lingual braces available to read on online forums.
 You can also view endless video reviews on YouTube, which should give you a good idea of what to expect.

 Here is one user sharing her experience with Incognito braces in the first few days after having them fitted:

-In a later review she gives some tips for managing with lingual braces.
+In a later review she gives some tips for life with lingual braces.
 She recommends you keep to hand:

 - An electric toothbrush with a special orthodontic head